ECARD prepaid card review

 Keep an eye out for these potential drawbacks:

-- Withdrawal fees.
-There’s a $5 fee for teller-assisted withdrawals and a 1.49% conversion fee when using the card through the UnionPay Network.
+- Miscellaneous fees.
+There’s a $5 fee for teller-assisted withdrawals, a 1.49% conversion fee when using the card through the UnionPay Network.
+Plus, a $15 fee for denied transactions from your bank to your card, and $1 if your card is denied at an out-of-network ATM.

 - Bill pay processing time.
 Bill pay funds will be removed from your card immediately but won’t reach the recipient for two to seven business days.
 Any bill pay initiated after 11 p.m.
 PST (2 a.m.
 EST) will be processed the next business day.